ivanpaulovich/event-sourcing-castanha/README.md

 Loggin is a detail.
 We plugged Serilog and configured it to redirect every log message to files.

 ## Docker
 Docker is a detail of this architecture.
 And it was implemented to help us make a faster and reliable deployment.
-You could pull the [Manga latest image any time.](https://hub.docker.com/r/ivanpaulovich/manga/)
+You could pull the [Castanha latest image any time.](https://hub.docker.com/r/ivanpaulovich/castanha/)

 ## Mongo DB
 Mongo DB is a detail.
 At infrastructure layer we implemented the ICustomerWriteOnlyRepository to update the Mongo database.